KhooLayHan/my-research-gap-engine/README.md

 We extend our sincere gratitude to:

 * **Perplexity AI** for providing the powerful Sonar API, which is central to this project's capabilities.
-* **The creators of Next.js, React, TypeScript, ShadCN/UI, Zustand, Zod, and Vercel** for building such incredible tools that empower rapid development.
+* **The creators of Next.js, React, TypeScript, ShadCN/UI, Zod, and Vercel** for building such incredible tools that empower rapid development.
-* **The Hackathon Organizers** for providing this platform to innovate!
+* **Devpost and the Hackathon Organizers** for providing this platform to innovate!

 ---

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](https://opensource.org/license/mit).
+See [MIT License](LICENSE) for the full license text.